-I’m excited and extremely pleased to be continuing the series featuring international prize winners from the field of early music such as the recorder and have invited two outstanding talents to Stockstadt: the German recorder player Tabea Debus and the Italian harpsichordist Andrea Buccarella.
-On Saturday at 11:00 am, we will get to hear works by Bach and Telemann, but also brand new compositions commissioned by Tabea Debus and now performed in the Altrheinhalle.
+I am excited and extremely pleased to continue the series with international prize winners from the field of early music such as the recorder and have invited outstanding talents to Stockstadt: the German recorder player Tabea Debus and her ensemble tr!jo.
+On Saturday at 11 a.m., we can expect works by Bach and Telemann, but also the latest compositions, which Tabea Debus has commissioned and is now presenting in the Altrheinhalle.

 Let yourself be transported back to the early 18th century and the city of Naples, to the sensuous sounds of the Madrid-based La Ritirata ensemble (founded just over 10 years ago by cellist and ensemble leader Josetxu Obregón) and to a fantastic musical world full of excitement, surprises and sheer beauty.
 The audience will also get to hear the recorder player Tamar Lalo and the master violinist Hiro Kurosaki play works by Scarlatti, Leo, Mancini, among others.